wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 # Sending Messages

-The WormholeRelayer contract does not directly send messages.
-Rather, the WormholeRelayer contract allows you to deliver **any or all messages which originate from the current transaction**, including those which don't originate directly from the current contract.
+The WormholeRelayer contract is able to send basic messages, and also able to request delivery of VAAs which originate from other smart contracts.
 This allows you to easily combine basic messaging along with other modules of the Wormhole ecosystem, such as the Token Bridge or NFT modules.
 It even allows for other Wormhole integrators to easily compose with your application!
 (See [best practices](./bestPractices.md) for more info.)

 We'll discuss more complex useage later.
 For now let's just cover how to send a "Hello World" message.
 The basic mechanism to request delivery of your VAAs is to call the `send` function on the IWormholeRelayer interface.
 Here's its basic usage: